jdc5549/coupled-networks/README.md

 XCode Command Line Tools need to be installed from https://developer.apple.com/downloads/.

+For OSX 10.10 and MATLAB R2015a and above no special configuration is needed.
+Caution, one should not run "mex -setup" with R2015a and OSX 10.10 as that will create a mexopts.sh file which is known to cause issues.

+For those running OSX 10.9 and below the following notes may be helpful.

 If running 10.9 changing 10.7 to 10.9 in this link need to be made to your mexopts.sh file. http://www.mathworks.com/matlabcentral/answers/103904-can-i-use-xcode-5-as-my-c-or-c-compiler-in-matlab-8-1-r2013a-or-matlab-8-2-r2013b